-You have vigilantly studied during the whole semester or term, burning your midnight’s oil to prepare for those daunting assignment and quizzes, trying hard to manage the attendance in the morning classes.
+You have vigilantly studied during the whole semester or term, burning your midnight oil to prepare for those daunting assignments and quizzes, trying hard to manage the attendance in the morning classes.
 Now that’s the concluding time but unfortunately, the last week is a roller coaster week before the start of exams.

 But boosting up the motivation level to give the term a decent ending is the rightful approach.

-Get yourself comfy in your sweatpants, reserve a solaced study corner for your studies, give this article a read and let’s get start implementing on the pro-tips to ace your final exams.
+Get yourself comfy in your sweatpants, reserve a solaced study corner for your studies, give this article a read and let’s get started implementing the pro tips to ace your final exams.

-The most common problem shared by a number of students along the globe is the “procrastination”.
+The most common problem shared by a number of students around the globe is “procrastination”.
 This is the actual reason behind the poor performance in the finals.

 It is probable that you procrastinate occasionally but isn’t familiar with the term so:

 Procrastination is putting off the task a while later, although you could proficiently utilize that contemporary time to carry out the task.

 The delaying habit is the real culprit.
 As it’s almost time for the exams again so deal with this bad habit first.
 Just kill the culprit before it destroys your grade.
 Gather the motivation (use any source you can get motivated from), set the goal, stop procrastinating and give it a start.

 YES, just mute your accounts for a week or two.
 Believe me, it’s not as daunting as it seems.
 Some students will really get offended by this tip, but just relax and observe, you will definitely find your accounts as your “time-eaters”.
 When you will set your timetable and will allocate time for study hours then keep your mobile phone away really far away from you.
 Mute all the notifications because you can easily be distracted by them.
 When you meet the required goal you are free to use your mobile, hang out or watch a movie or anything that you want to get yourself relaxed.

 But prioritise studies in the studying hours of your plan.